config

 test_eq(cfg.nbs_path, p/'nbs')

-You can customise nbdev for all repositories for your user with a ~/.config/nbdev/settings.ini file (by default, although we follow the broader XDG specification).
-For example, you could globally disable nbdev’s Jupyter hooks by creating a user settings file with jupyter_hooks = False.
+You can customize nbdev for all your projects by creating a ~/.config/nbdev/config.toml file (or following the XDG specification).
+For example, you could globally disable nbdev’s Jupyter hooks with jupyter_hooks = false.

 Helpers